elastic/elastic-otel-java/docs/configure.md

 <!-- ✅ How users set configuration options -->
 ## Configuration methods

-OpenTelemetry configuration options should be set using one of the mechanisms listed in the [OpenTelemetry documentation](https://opentelemetry.io/docs/zero-code/java/agent/configuration/),
+Set OpenTelemetry configuration options using one of the mechanisms listed in the [OpenTelemetry documentation](https://opentelemetry.io/docs/zero-code/java/agent/configuration/),
 including: